 A user downloads a software application to their smartphone or tablet device, and a code is generated based on their level of authorization.
 When they approach the area, the access control reader scans their device and grants or denies access based on their credentials.

 Because most people nowadays carry their phones with them wherever they go, this system can be very useful.
-Cloud-based access control systems are also more tailored to individual employees.
+Cloud-based access control systems for medical facilities are also more tailored to individual employees.

 ACCESS CONTROL SOLUTIONS FOR YOUR MEDICAL FACILITY